Skip to main content

 Description

 The TMAS meets the requirements of any facility or organization that needs to maintain a high accuracy time standard.
-TMAS customers include calibration and metrology laboratories, telecommunication providers, instrumentation manufacturers, military installations, defense contractors, government research laboratories, and financial markets and stock exchanges.
+TMAS customers include calibration and metrology laboratories, telecommunication providers, instrumentation manufacturers, military installations, defense contractors, government research laboratories, and financial markets, stock exchanges and data centers.
 Each of these customers must continuously generate time signals and be able to state the uncertainty of those signals with respect to UTC(NIST) so that traceability to the International System (SI) of units can be established.

 NIST disciplined clock graph